For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Read-only first: Prefer enumeration over exploitation

-- No destructive actions without explicit approval (e.g., kernel exploits, DoS)
+- No destructive actions without explicit approval (e.g., kernel exploits, DoS, fork bombs, kernel module loads)

 - Coordinate with sysadmins before running intensive scans